Capsizing of the Wonder Sea: Misinformation and exploitation of events

 At that time, on social networks, there were a number of articles and content with the purpose of profiting from the incident.
-Specifically, a number of fanpages on the Facebook platform used artificial intelligence technology to create images and videos illustrative and staged fictional stories.
+Specifically, a number of fanpages on the Facebook platform used artificial intelligence technology to create images and videos and fictional stories.
 Most of those articles will be presented in an emotional way and have a loose ending with the words "Đọc tiếp dưới bình luận" (Read more in comments) to redirect users to websites containing many advertisements to gain profit.
 And although the words "fictional details" or "illustrative images" are inserted, the font size is too small, making it difficult for readers to distinguish between real and fake, causing some social network users to misunderstand and leave comments expressing condolences and mourning for unreal characters.
 This situation has led to the spread of false information, causing public confusion and especially affecting the psychology of the victims' relatives.
 Therefore, after those articles were posted, in addition to the wave of sympathy, other users promptly discovered and criticized the act of profiting from the tragedy, and at the same time called on users to be careful, not to share unverified content and to prioritize receiving information from official sources.